JaceLearnsPython/spotify-project/README.md

-# spotify project for lab7 SE
+# Spotify Project for lab7 SE